Strongly interacting multi-solitons for generalized Benjamin-Ono equations: Introduction

 \begin{remark} In this paper, the authors dealt with the non-integrable Benjamin-Ono equations where the arguments of inverse scattering do not work.
 We constructed multi-pole solutions in these cases in a dynamical way.
 Some arguments here are similar to \cite{V1}, but due to different structures of KdV and Benjamin-Ono equations, there are some essential difficulties for the Benjamin-Ono cases: \begin{enumerate} \item The relative distance between nearby bubbles for multi-pole solutions for the generalized Benjamin-Ono equations is $O(\sqrt{t})$, while in the KdV case, it is $O(\log t)$.
 This is mainly due to the different asymptotic behaviors at infinity of the ground states for these two equations \footnote{We mention here the ground state in the KdV case has exponential decay at infinity, while the ground state for the Benjamin-Ono case has algebraic decay.} .
 This fact makes it much harder to construct approximate strongly-interacting multi-soliton \footnote{See Proposition \ref{P6} for more details.} in the Benjamin-Ono case.
-Since for the approximate strongly-interacting multi-soliton in both the KdV and Benjamin-Ono cases, we require an estimate of order $t^{-2-\delta}$ with $\delta>0$ for the error term.
+Since for the approximate strongly interacting multi-soliton in both the KdV and Benjamin-Ono cases, we require an estimate of order $t^{-2-\delta}$ with $\delta>0$ for the error term.
 But in Benjamin-Ono case, there is a huge number of ``lower order terms" (terms which decays slower than or the same as $t^{-2}$) appearing, while in the KdV case, the lowest order term is just $t^{-2}$ and they are only generated by the interaction between each bubbles.
-Therefore, constructing strongly interacting multi-soliton in the Benjamin-Ono case is much more complicated. \item The nonlocal structure of \eqref{CP} makes the analysis much more complicated than the KdV case.
-For example, some arguments of integration by parts in the KdV cases have to be replaced by some complicated commutator estimates introduced in \cite{C,DMP,KPV,MP}. \item In contrast to \cite{V1,V2}, we also consider the multi-bubble cases, where the interaction between different bubbles are much more complicated than the two-bubble case.
+Therefore, constructing strongly interacting multi-soliton in the Benjamin-Ono case is much more involved. \item The nonlocal structure of \eqref{CP} makes the analysis much more complicated than the KdV case.
+For example, some arguments of integration by parts in the KdV cases have to be replaced by some complicated commutator estimates introduced in \cite{C,DMP,KPV,MP}. \item Unlike the KdV case, we don't have an explicit expression for the ground state in the Benjamin-Ono case when $p>2$.
+To understand the interaction between different bubbles, we need to know the exact asymptotic behavior of the ground state at infinity.
+A lack of explicit expression will creates difficulties in this issue. \item In contrast to \cite{V1,V2}, we also consider the multi-bubble cases, where the interaction between different bubbles are much more complicated than the two-bubble case.
 We also mention here, due to the fact that the relative distance between nearby bubbles for multi-pole solutions for the generalized Benjamin-Ono equations is $O(\sqrt{t})$, one has to consider interaction between any two bubbles not just nearby ones, which is more complicated than the KdV cases where for every fixed bubble, one only needs to consider the interaction of the nearest one. \end{enumerate} \end{remark}

 \begin{remark} In the $L^2$ critical case, the authors conjectured that such solutions don't exist.
 However, this type of results still remain open. \end{remark}

 \begin{remark} Uniqueness of solutions with asymptotic behavior \eqref{17} when $n\geq 3$ remains open.
 This is due to the complicated interaction between different bubbles in those cases.
 While in the $L^2$ subcritical case and $n=2$, we cannot use the energy conservation law to control the error term like the $L^2$ supercritical case, which prevents us from obtaining the uniqueness result. \end{remark}